QueensGambit/CrazyAra/README.md

 * https://mxnet.incubator.apache.org/versions/master/install/windows_setup.html#build-from-source

-_At the time of writing building the MXNet C++ package from master is causing issues._
+_At the time of writing building the MXNet C++ package from master is causing issues on Windows._

 _Therefore we use a fork where the bug in generating the op.h files has already been fixed._